avian2/spectrumwars/docs/index.rst

 `Net Futures 2015 <https://www.youtube.com/watch?v=m-Js5pwuVFA>`_).
 The aim is to replace a joystick-wielding human with a short, fun to write Python script.

-This Python implementation for VESNA sensor nodes was written by Tomaz Solc (tomaz.solc@ijs.si)
+This Python implementation for VESNA sensor nodes was written by Tomaž Šolc (tomaz.solc@ijs.si)

 *This work has been partially funded by the European